-D.4.a.i History and Mechanism of Injury (Brachial Plexus):
+D.4.a.i / History and Mechanism of Injury (Brachial Plexus):

-(a) Mechanism of Injury: direct injury to brachial plexus results in widespread sensory and motor loss.
+D.4.a.i.a Mechanism of Injury: direct injury to brachial plexus results in widespread sensory and motor loss.
 Direct trauma, subluxation of the shoulder, clavicular fractures, shoulder depression, and head deviation away from the arm may result in variable brachial plexus lesions.
 It is important to differentiate injuries to the brachial plexus from the acquired (non-work-related) syndrome of brachial plexus neuritis, Parsonage-Turner Syndrome.